HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/helm_upgrade_values.md

 ---
 id: helm-upgrade-values
-title: Upgrading the Helm deploymen
+title: Upgrading the Helm deployment
 ---

 This topic provides detailed steps for upgrading the Helm deployment using an updated `custom-values.yaml` file.